michaelagylo/michaelagylo.github.io/content/authors/admin/_index.md

 ## About Me

 I am a Postdoctoral Researcher in DICE, University of Kent.
-My research broadly centres on the <b> environemntal and human dimensions of sustainable management in the forest tropics </b> and further seeks to understand the interventions, actions, and processes that lead towards more sustainable and just future(s).
+My research broadly centres on the <b> environmental and human dimensions of sustainable management in the forest tropics </b> and further seeks to understand the interventions, actions, and processes that lead towards more sustainable and just future(s).
 As an <b> interdisciplinary researcher</b>, I am also interested in <b> diverse ways of